 41D.
 Amending a case statement

-(1) If a Registrar or the Court allows a party to amend its case statement, the party must, together with the amended case statement, lodge and serve a statutory declaration in accordance with subrule (2) or (3).
+(1) If a registrar or the Court allows a party to amend its case statement, the party must, together with the amended case statement, lodge and serve a statutory declaration in accordance with subrule (2) or (3).

 (2) If the party is not represented by a lawyer, the statutory declaration must be made by the party and must state that —